Syncing audio to video of a grabbed video

 Causes of audio delay

-- The Audio delay occurs as a result of the automatic video synchronization of the VHS player.
+1. Audio delay as a result of the automatic video frame synchronization of the VHS player.

 VHS players compensate geometric variations of the mechanic tape flow by regulating the playback speed slightly until the image is properly synchronized.
 This is done automatically or manually via dial.
 As a result in VHS, the actual frame rate during playback is never exactly 25 fps.
 It is always slightly different.

-If this recording is played at a computer with exactly 25 fps this leads to an incorrect duration of the video track.
-But the audio track is played with almost with the same sampling frequency as it has been record (exactly 48 kHz or 41.5 kHz).
+If the grabbed recording is played at a computer with exactly 25 fps this leads to an incorrect duration of the video track.
+But the audio track is played with the same sampling frequency as it has been recorded.
 As a result audio and video track diverge.

 Already 0.1% deviation of video speed lead to a an audio delay of 1s after 20 minutes running time.